codefresh-io/cap-docs.codefresh.io/_docs/getting-started/architecture.md

   max-width="100%"
 %}

-#### Ingress-based hybrid runtime architecture
+#### Ingress controller hybrid runtime architecture
-Ingress-based runtimes use an ingress controller to control communication between the Codefresh Runtime in the customer cluster and the Codefresh Platform.
+Runtimes with ingress use an ingress controller to control communication between the Codefresh Runtime in the customer cluster and the Codefresh Platform.
 Ingress controllers are optimal when the cluster with the Codefresh Runtime is exposed to the internet.